skillrepos/copilot-testing/labs.md

 **Purpose: In this lab, we'll see how to leverage some of Copilot's other features to help with testing**

 1. Let's see how the Copilot Fix functionality can help us out.
-Click on/open the **test_prime.py** file from the earlier labs.
+If not already open, click on/open the **test_prime.py** file from the earlier labs.
 At the top, let's change the first line from *import unittest* to *import pytest* as if we wanted to use the other framework.
 ```
 import pytest
 ```